Units, groups, classes, and branches

 This scenario is replicated in many other places around the world.
 Besides the cost, other issues such as non-acceptance of a bride or groom by the other family due to financial and social status, ethnicity, and other issues are common.

-Due to these reasons, the definition of marriage in the community includes
+Due to these reasons, the definition of a “partnered” person in the community includes

 Units and groups

-Units are explicitly required to be diverse, with limited partners coming from all the demographics of the area where a community is located.
-Captains are responsible for recruiting limited partners into and out of their units.
+Units are explicitly required to be diverse, with limited partners coming from all the social classifications and demographic groups of the area where a community is located.
+Captains are responsible for recruiting limited partners into their units.

 While serving a unit, a captain is a “captain of 10” (7-12 limited partners).
 They help limited partners and their dependents interface with the community – interacting with various agencies automated systems, dealing with social issues, and other tasks.

 The limited partners in a branch are also organized into four groups.
-Group (1) “Married” comprises married men and married women using the broader term explained in the previous section.
-Group (2) “singles” comprises single men and single women.
-Group (3) “Men” is formed by single men and married men.
-Group (4) “women” is comprised of married women and single women.
+Group (1) “partnered” comprises partnered males and females using the broader term explained in the previous section.
+Group (2) “singles” comprises single males and females.
+Group (3) “Males” is formed by single and partnered men.
+Group (4) “females” is comprised of partnered and single females.

 Within each group, there are different subsets, known as classes, based primarily on age.
 There is a class for Nursery (0-2), toddlers (3 – 5), young children (6-9), pre-teens (10-12), teens (13-18), young adults (19-31), adults (32-72), and empty nesters (73+).